Position: Lecture in Clinical Psychology

 Dr Stubbings is a registered Practitioner Psychologist with the Health Care Professionals Council, a Chartered Clinical Psychologist with the British Psychological Society and a registered Psychologist with the Australian Healthcare Professionals Regulation Agency.
 In addition to working at Cardiff Metropolitan University, Dr. Stubbings also works in a Low Secure Forensic Mental Health hospital that specializes in the treatment of severe and complex patients detained under the mental health act.
 Research interests include the use of technology in mental health treatment, staff wellbeing, psychotherapy, existential approaches to mental health treatment and quality of life.
-Dr. Stubbings is involved research projects with several external provider including the NHS, Priory Group of Companies, which is the largest provider of secure mental health services outside of the NHS, Partnerships In Care.
+Dr. Stubbings is involved research projects with several external provider including the NHS, Priory Group of Companies, which is the largest provider of mental health services outside of the NHS.